mxagar/datacamp_notes/Course_XGBoost/XGBoost_Datacamp.md

 - Weight each weak prediction based on learner's performance.
 - Combine weighted predictions to obtain a single prediction.

+The XGBoost implementation allows two weak learners:

+- The mentioned CART trees; these should be used in most cases, because they capture non-linearities.
+- Linear learners.

+Notes on the general boosting algorithm:

+- Each weak learner is created in a boosting round and it uses a subset of the total dataset.
+- If we use trees, we can select the number of features to be selected randomly to build the tree.
+- We can apply regularization is the model is overfitting.

 ### 1.3 Cross Validation

-We can use cross-validation with XGBoost, but the API usage is a bit different:
+We can use cross-validation with XGBoost, but the API usage is a bit different, i.e., we use the XGBoost native/learning API:

 - We need to define `DMatrix` objects.
 - We call `xgb.cv()`.